Fordham University’s Center for Ethics Education is pleased to announce the

 CLICK HERE TO VIEW DEADLINE DATES FOR THE 2014 PRIZE

-The purpose of the paper is to stimulate undergraduate student self-examination about concepts of ethics and morality encountered personally or as a concerned member of society.
+The purpose of this brief essay competition is to stimulate self-examination about concepts of ethics and morality encountered personally or as a concerned member of society.

 In 1,000 – 1,500 words, you are encouraged to raise questions, single out issues and identify dilemmas of personal or social significance that you have encountered.
 Essays should articulate with clarity the ethical or moral issue and analyze what it has taught you about ethics and yourself.
 Essays may include reference to published scholarship, but must be original, unpublished work and should reflect your individual voice.